MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 ## It begins with a mentor

-We believe central to making the graduate program a success is having effective mentors.
-All other structures are there to support a mentor/mentee relationship.
+The foundation to a successful graduate program is effective mentorship.
+All other structures are there to support the mentor/mentee relationship and enhance it.

 ### What type of mentorship are we referring to?